SEASONAL TIPS

 Take cuttings of Virginia Creeper.

-Admire the stunning display of autumn colour!
+Admire the stunning display of magnificent autumn colour that Virginia

 P. Quinquefolia